top of page

 Our journey concludes in Argentina, where we are welcomed by Julia Sigliano, Luciana Maccaroni, and Laura Khalloub, puppeteers, set designers, and artisans, all born in Lincoln, Buenos Aires province.
 In 2019, they created AMALas, an independent group of women of various ages, professions, and trades who came together around earth and mud as artistic elements of identity reclamation.
 Their goal is to produce artistic creations for carnival, making a space that had been denied to women for over a hundred years accessible to them.

-And then there are the SECTIONS that travel along with us, following the developments of the editorial team as it expands and contracts, like an adaptogenic herb searching for the terrain to sprout, preserving its wanderer's spirit, whether staying, departing, or returning.
+And then there are the COLUMN that travel along with us, following the developments of the editorial team as it expands and contracts, like an adaptogenic herb searching for the terrain to sprout, preserving its wanderer's spirit, whether staying, departing, or returning.

 ANIMATED CONSTELLATIONS: curated by Cristina Grazioli, who, with her sensitivity and profound perspective, leads us even deeper into and beyond the theme of Earth.